-Currently, SSTs are running above average across most of the eastern and central tropical Pacific.
+Currently, SSTs are running well above average across most of the eastern and central tropical Pacific.
 Table 7 displays March and May SST anomalies for several of the Nino regions.
 The tropical Pacific has warmed during the two-month period, with the warming being most dramatic in the eastern part of the basin.
+SST anomalies in the Nino 1+2 region are currently warmer than at any time since early June 1998.